bkryu/Future-Prediction-in-Dynamic-Simulations-via-DL/README.md

 ...
 ...
 ```
-Each .lammpstrj used contains two snapshots in a single file, with 200000 timesteps separated apart.
+Each .lammpstrj file contains two snapshots in a single file that are used as inputs and labels, and are 200000 timesteps separated apart.

 The number of particles can vary significantly depending on the goal of simulation and 1 million particles is commonly used for massively parallelized simulations.
 Here, I choose a constant (8788) number of particles to limit unnecessary computational work in developing and testing various architectures.

-The data set contains 14,400 .lammpstrj snapshots, generated from 200 independent simulations at 72 different time points (200$\times$72=14,400).
+The data set contains 14,400 .lammpstrj snapshots, generated from 200 independent simulations at 72 different time points (200x72=14,400).
 The dataset is divded into training, dev, and test sets as:
 * Train: 12,000
 * Dev: 1,200
 * Test: 1,200